Goodnight

 helped me understand my recent ASCAP foreign distribution

-a concert music composer but the info was still very helpful; I
+statement.
+I am a concert music composer but the info was still

 through an internet search.